mateudu/serverless-workshop/Module 4 - Logic Apps/readme.md

 * A modern laptop running Windows 10, Mac OSX Mac OS X 10.12 or higher
 * Your preferred browser to access [Azure Portal](https://portal.azure.com)
+* An Outlook 365 or Outlook.com e-mail account
+* Completetion of Module 1, 2, and 3

 ## Challenge

-Create a Logic App that will be triggered by an incoming custom Event Grid topic event.
+Create a Logic App that will be triggered by a purchase event from the custom Event Grid topic you created in Module 3.

 ```json
 {